Winipedia/pyrig/docs/config-files/readme-file.md

 ## Documentation

-See [docs/index.md](docs/index.md) for full documentation.
+See the documentation for full details.

 ## Contributing

 Contributions welcome!
-Please read CONTRIBUTING.md first.

 ## License